leoanthonyc/side-chixx/README.md

 ## Features

-- Show list of available poultry
+- Show list of available chicken flavors
 - Show list of available dip sauces
-- Allow users to place orders
+- Show info about placing orders & mode of payments
 - Show information about the team

 ## Technology